 Do all buildings require a DEC?

 DECs are only required for buildings that have a total useful floor area of more than 500m2 (floor area will be reduced to 250m2 on 9 July 2015) that are occupied by a public authority or an institution providing a public service to a large number of people, and are frequently visited by members of the public.
 DECs are valid for one year.
 The accompanying Advisory Report is valid for 7 years.

-To view the register or to check the validity of an DEC, please visit the Register.
+You can view the register or check the validity of an DEC at the below link:

 Advice and guides on DECs for public buildings